 Each powerHYDE produces four times the amount of energy it needs for itself.
-The additional energy is sold to power other communal facilities and generating additional income for the inhabitants.
-A cluster of 170 powerHYDE homes is a mini power plant generating 1 MW of energy.
-‘PowerHYDE’ combines through one solution:
+A community of powerHYDE’s sells the additional energy to neighbouring industries and powers other communal facilities.
+This generates additional income for the inhabitants.
+A cluster of 75 powerHYDE homes is a mini power plant generating 1 MW of energy.

 1. the enormous demand for housing (40 million rural homes in India)